 A student must be withdrawn after being absent for six (6) consecutive scheduled classes.
 The student will be withdrawn on the seventh (7th) day, which will be recorded as the withdrawal date.

-Students may not miss more than 10 days or 75 hours for fulltime students or 10 days and 37.5 hours for part time/evening students in a given semester.
-Students who exceed the number of days or hours will be withdrawn from their program.
+Students may not miss more than 10% excused and 5% unexcused of scheduled hours per payment period.
+Students who exceed the 15% may be withdrawn from their program.
 Only regularly scheduled class hours will be reported for attendance.